Arbonne After-Shave Soothing Lotion Review

 Review

-Lightly moisturizing: Arbonne After-Shave Soothing Lotion has a moisturizing rating of 2.8 out of 10.
+According to CreamScan analysis, Arbonne After-Shave Soothing Lotion is lightly moisturizing, with a moisturizing rating of 2.8 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 1.0 out of 10 and a moderate humectancy of 4.5 out of 10, primarily due to Propanediol (est. ≈1.5%), Saccharide Isomerate (est. ≈0.3%) and Glycerin (est. ≈0.3%).